Water Resources Department

 Distribution Leaks and Breaks

-The data shows the combined leaks and breaks in the distribution system per 100 miles of pipe as measured by the American Water Works Association.
+The data shows the combined leaks and breaks in the distribution system per 100 miles of pipe as measured by the American Water Works Association (AWWA).

 Water Meter Replacement

-Department benchmark is to replace 833 small meters a month (10K annually).
-Our asset management goal to replace entire system of 94 thousand meters on a ten year basis.
+Department benchmark is to replace 833 small meters a month (10,000 annually).
+Our asset management goal to replace entire system of 94,000 meters on a ten-year basis.

-The City of St. Petersburg purchases its water which is a mixture of desalinated, surface, treated and raw groundwater from Tampa Bay Water.
-The incoming blend of water is then treated at the Cosme Water Treatment Plant and pumped into the 25 mile long transmission system before being distributed to our customers.
+The City of St. Petersburg purchases its water which is a mixture of different sources including desalinated, surface, treated and raw groundwater from Tampa Bay Water.
+The incoming blend of water is then treated at the Cosme Water Treatment Plant and pumped into the 25-mile long transmission system before being distributed to our customers.